About the Book

 A tender invitation to grow through what you never asked for.

 When I was seventeen, I was diagnosed with leukaemia.
-One day I was at a wedding, laughing with friends—by nightfall, I was in a hospital room hearing words I couldn’t make sense of.
+One day I was at a wedding, laughing with friends and by nightfall, I was in a hospital room hearing words I couldn’t make sense of.
 That moment marked the start of a season I never saw coming.
 But this book isn’t just about illness.
 It’s about everything that followed: the grief, the silence, the questions, and the slow, aching work of becoming someone new.

 Inside the Pages, You’ll Find:

-12 chapters that follow the rhythms of growth: The Scorching, The Roots, The Rain, The Wild, and more
+12 chapters that follow the rhythms of growth: The Scorching, The Roots, The Rain, The Wild, and more.

-Raw pieces pulled straight from the pages of my journals
+Raw pieces pulled straight from the pages of my journals through the 2.5 year chemo journey.

-Honest reflections on identity, faith, trauma, and resilience
+Honest reflections on identity, faith, trauma, and resilience.

-Tools and prompts to help you reconnect with yourself, gently and without pressure
+Tools and prompts to help you reconnect with yourself, gently and without pressure.

 I Wrote This For You If:

-You’ve ever grieved the life you thought you’d have
+You’ve ever grieved the life you thought you’d have.

-You’re navigating change, loss, or healing that doesn’t fit into a neat timeline
+You’re navigating change, loss, or healing that doesn’t fit into a neat timeline.

 You want a soft place to land.
-Not answers, just a reminder that you’re not alone
+Not answers, just a reminder that you’re not alone.

 This isn’t a guidebook.
 It’s a story, a garden of words grown slowly from pain, hope, and everything in between.
 If you’re standing in the middle of something hard, I hope you find comfort here.
 And maybe, even the beginnings of something new.